aroemers/crustimoney/README.md

 ### Whitespace

-Whitespace needs to be defined explicit in the grammar.
+Whitespace needs to be defined explicitly in the grammar.
 The `pegparser.parse/with-spaces` function is a small helper function for sequences that have mandatory whitespace between the items.
 For example:

 ```clojure
 (def hello